-GHRH: Growth-Hormone-Releasing Hormone, as its name implies, is a peptide that signals the body to generate and release endogenous growth hormone.
-It is naturally produced in the brain, and is thought of as a safer alternative to GH.
+GHRH: Growth-Hormone-Releasing Hormone, as its name implies, is a peptide that signals the body to generate and release growth hormone in its own natural cycle.
+GHRH is naturally produced in the brain, and is thought of as a safer alternative to GH.
 Other peptides that stimulate production of GH are known as GHRH mimetics.